dexterlb/tardis/src/stupid_proto/README.md

 #### Known methods for splitting messages
 ##### Start + length
 At the start of the message, specify its length.
-Optionally, have a "start byte" and/or a "message type" (for example, (https://en.wikipedia.org/wiki/Type-length-value)[TLV encoding]).
+Optionally, have a "start byte" and/or a "message type" (for example, [TLV encoding](https://en.wikipedia.org/wiki/Type-length-value)).
 Also, optionally include a CRC or a checksum at the end.

 Pros:
 - very easy to implement
 - efficient in terms of both message size and performance

 Cons:
 - message corruptions are difficult to process, and even then may cause significant problems: for example, if the "length" field gets substituted